Updated April 2026

 Here's what I always tell people: perfect is the enemy of progress.
 If you're waiting for an 800 score before you even explore your options, you could be leaving years of equity building on the table.
 Let me look at where you are today and show you what's realistic.

-Schedule a free credit review call — I'll pull your numbers, give you honest feedback, and lay out a game plan.
+Schedule a no-obligation credit review call - I'll pull your numbers, give you honest feedback, and lay out a plan.
 Whether that plan is "let's go now" or "let's get you ready in 90 days," you'll leave the conversation with a clear path forward.
+You can also contact me here if you prefer to send your questions in writing.
+For definitions of terms like DTI, LTV, and PMI, check our mortgage glossary.